K9SKY

 There are multiple benefits of owning and running a pet grooming business at home:

 #3.
 There are several choices for marketing and growing a customer base for a pet grooming business at home, just as there are for operating one.
 You may satisfy a need in the community, locate possible clients, and make it easy for prospective customers to find you by forming a cooperative partnership with other pet-related businesses in your neighborhood.
-For example, a local kennel software may not provide grooming services for canines; this will allow you to reach out to the clients in your community.
+For example, a local kennel software may not provide canine grooming services; this will allow you to reach out to the clients in your community.

 The Cons